 - Can campaigns include paid and organic content?

-- Can we include Instagram Stories in our campaign reports?
+- Can we include Instagram Insights and Stories in our campaign reports?

 - How do branded content reports differ from traditional reports?

-Does the analytics platform have partnerships with the social platforms directly?
+Do the analytics platforms have a partnership with the social platforms directly?

-Third-party analytics services can have varying degrees of partnerships with the platforms from official platform partnerships to no agreements with the social platforms at all.
+Third-party analytics services can have varying degrees of partnership with the platforms.
+These can range from official platform partnerships to no agreements with the social platforms at all.

 For example, Conviva is an Official Facebook Media Measurement Partner.
-This means our customers get access to platform-validated metrics, rich competitive/industry data and more robust social analytics than what is typically available through Facebook or Instagram’s standard analytics API.
+This means our customers get access to platform-validated metrics, rich competitive-intelligence industry data, and more robust social analytics than what is typically available through Facebook or Instagram’s standard analytics API.

-Being a Measurement Partner means a company’s analytics are thoroughly vetted for accuracy, and the company’s employees are knowledgeable, experienced, and successful at helping brands succeed in social media.
+Being a Measurement Partner means a company’s analytics are thoroughly vetted for accuracy.
+The company’s employees are knowledgeable, experienced, and successful at helping brands succeed in that specific social media channel.

-At the other end of the spectrum, there are solutions that have no agreement at all and do what is referred to in the industry as “scraping.”
+At the other end of the spectrum, some solutions have no agreement at all and do what is referred to in the industry as “scraping.”
 Data scraping is a technique in which a computer program extracts publicly available data from human-readable output.
-Data scraping is usually against most platforms’ terms of service, introduces significant error and other issues so beware before using any analytics service that relies on “scraping” instead of collecting data through an official API.
+Data scraping is usually against most social media channels’ terms of service, introduces significant errors and other issues, so beware before using any analytics service that relies on “scraping” instead of collecting data through an official API.

 It’s hard to be the best within your industry, but it’s even harder to stay the best.
-Understanding what content performs well in your industry and for your competitors should be a key focus for any social team.
-Be sure to evaluate what types of benchmarks, rankings, and competitive analysis tools are offered by the service you are evaluating.
+Understanding what content performs well in your industry and your competitors should be a key focus for any marketing team.
+Be sure to evaluate what types of benchmarks, rankings, and competitive analysis tools the service you are considering offers.

 How granular is the video data?

 Video is some of the most compelling social content out there.
 The unfortunate truth about third-party analytics solutions is that not all platforms offer the same metrics.
-Some platforms, like Conviva, were built to offer comprehensive video insights while others focus on only providing publicly available metrics.
+Some platforms, like Conviva, were built to provide comprehensive video insights, in addition to social insights, while others focus on only providing publicly available metrics.
 Some questions to ask when evaluating a social video analytics solution:

-- What platforms can you provide video analytics on?
+- On what social media platforms can you provide video analytics?